 Furious as he was shown the red card, the out-of-control Barton viciously kicked Aguero on his way out and tried to headbutt Vincent Kompany before he could finally be removed from the pitch in a shocking moment.

 QPR, desperate to cling onto the draw, were spared as Kenny helped redeem himself twice.
 First he reacted to block a Nasri shot with his legs before only minutes later pulling off a smart double.
 Originally keeping out a powerful Tevez effort, the keeper then recovered from a fumble to scramble Aguero's follow-up off the line.

-That was until stoppage time, though, when Dzeko rose from City's umpteenth corner to provide hope at the last moment with an unstoppable header.
+That was until stoppage time, when Dzeko rose from City's umpteenth corner to provide hope at the last moment with an unstoppable header.

-Suddenly inspired, the hosts blasted forward with desperation and sealed one of the most historic comebacks right at the death.
+Suddenly inspired, the City blasted forward with desperation and sealed one of the most historic comebacks right at the death.
 Balotelli, prone, slipped the ball to Aguero just inside the area, and the Argentine slid into space before unerringly finishing in an astonishing end to an incredible match.

 Follow GOAL.COM USA on